skybert/skybert-net/src/python/pytest-hangs-forever.md

 call to `join()` without any timeout that makes it stay there forever.

-As an alternative to running `gdb` on the command line like below, you can run in through Emacs with `M-x gdb`, giving you auto completion on the debugger commands among other things:
+As an alternative to running `gdb` on the command line like below, you can run `gdb` through Emacs with `M-x gdb`.
+This gives you auto completion on the debugger commands among other things:

 <img